Continuing Education & Nursing Programs

-Nursing Education provides professional development and educational support for the Department of Nursing within The Mount Sinai Hospital.
-We also provide educational support is for other clinical departments/personnel in the hospital.
+Department of Education and Continuing Education at both The Mount Sinai Hospital and Mount Sinai Queens, provide professional development and educational support for all nursing staff as well as other clinical departments/personnel in the hospital.
 Additionally, Mount Sinai Hospital School of Continuing Education in Nursing offers programs to the professional health care and lay community.

 The foundation for our advanced beginner and experienced nurses is a clinically integrated two-week centralized orientation.
 We follow this with a comprehensive unit-based orientation including a preceptorship experience.
-Education Specialists are assigned to all services, coordinating all orientation and staff development initiatives.
+Education Specialists are assigned to all services, coordinating all orientation and staff development initiatives with preceptors and nurse leadership.

 Continuing education/staff development programs are ongoing along with a state-of-the-art Cardiac Life Support Education Center.